rdwinter2/oracledb_kickstart/README.md

 # oracledb_kickstart

-EL7 kickstart file for an Oracle database server.
+This role will build a kickstart of an EL7 host for an Oracle database installation.

 The root account is locked, use admin and sudo.